- How do I fulfill the Entry Level Writing Requirement before entering UC Davis?

-Note: After completing a UC Online course, you grade will be processed by the UC Davis registrar, who will then update your ELWR status after your grade is confirmed to be sufficient to fulfill ELWR.
+Note: After completing a UC Online course, your grade will be processed by the UC Davis registrar, who will then update your ELWR status after your grade is confirmed to be sufficient to fulfill ELWR.
 This process may take several weeks into the next quarter.

 - I took WR 40 last quarter but still received an email informing me I need to fulfill ELWR.
 What is going on?

-- Grades for WR 40 are processed by the registrar, who then update your ELWR status after your grade is confirmed to be sufficient to fulfill ELWR (a grade of C or higher).
+- Grades for WR 40 are processed by the registrar, who then updates your ELWR status after your grade is confirmed to be sufficient to fulfill ELWR (a grade of C or higher).
 ELW sends out emails regularly to remind students of their need to fulfill ELWR.
 If the registrar has not yet updated your ELWR status to "ELWR Satisfied," you appear in our data reports as "ELWR Required," and we include you in that reminder email.
 If you have any concerns that you are receiving emails in error, please contact firstname.lastname@example.org.

 - What is a Writing Peer Educator?

 - A Writing Peer Educator is a fellow undergraduate student who specializes in the courses that fulfill the Entry Level Writing Requirement.
-These students are trained by UWP writing faculty.
+These students are trained by the UWP writing faculty.
 To schedule an appointment with a Writing Peer Educator, click here.

 - Where can I find writing support at UC Davis?